scholarsportal/dataverse-migration-scripts/README.md

   10. db_port" should be port of target database.
   11. "builtin_users_key" should be BuiltinUsers.KEY from settings table of target installation.
   12. "password" should be initial password of new built in user that will be created in target installation.
+## versions_files.py
+It is main script for creating datasets with all the versons and files in the target installation.
+DOIs for published datasets will be preserved, for unpublished datasets new persistent identifiers will be created.
+At the end script also creates corresponse between database ids of datasets of old installation and new installation.
+These ids are in created _correspondense_old_new.json_ file.
+Corresponse between ids of DataFiles of old installation and new installation will be saved in _all_data_files.json_. _versions_files.log_ is also created.